Skip to content

 | uuid | name | keypair | node_count | master_count | status | health_status |

-For many more details on a specific cluster, note its name and run a command like this:
+For many more details on a specific cluster, issue a command like this:

 +----------------------+---------------------------------------------------------------------------+